 Pointing with the fingertip to a preselected point in space is a task that involves three degrees of freedom (DOF), which are the X,Y and Z coordinates.
 Whereas the human arm includes seven DOF excluding scapular motion.
-When the wrist joint is fixed, four DOF ($\theta, \eta, \zeta, \phi$ - Fig. 1a) remain active.
+When the wrist joint is fixed, four DOF ( $\theta, \eta, \zeta, \phi$ - Fig. 1a) remain active.
 Because the number of DOF of the arm is greater than the number of DOF required for the task, the arm is considered a redundant manipulator.
 As such, a specific pointing task can be accomplished by infinite arm configurations.
-As a result, there is not a unique solution for the inverse kinematics (IK) problem

-Moshe Brand Dept. of Mechanical Engineering and Mechatronics, involved in defining the joint angles of the human arm given a pointing task.
+As a result, there is not a unique solution for the inverse kinematics (IK) problem involved in defining the joint angles of the human arm given a pointing task.